List of Restaurant to Another World characters: The Patrons from the Other World

-The young princess of the Great Empire, the youngest great power on the other world's Eastern Continent, (Note: As is gradually outlined in the novel series, the Eastern Continent was originally dominated by a realm called The Ancient Kingdom until a half-elf monarch, determined to not let the achievements of his rule go to waste for future generations, sought to achieve immortality but instead ended up as an undead lich - which is a primary reason why half-elves are generally distrusted and barred from obtaining high-level government offices in the Other World.
-After the king's corruption and subsequent exile inside his ruined capital, the Ancient Kingdom eventually split into the Demon Kingdom and the Grand Duchy of Samanark; the Great Empire came into being after the Demon King's attempt to resurrect the Demon God, just 70 years before the overall story begins.) named after her great-grandmother.
+The young princess of the Great Empire, the youngest great power on the other world's Eastern Continent, (Note: As is gradually outlined in the novel series, the Eastern Continent was originally dominated by a realm called The Ancient Kingdom until a half-elf monarch, determined to not let the achievements of his rule go to waste for future generations, sought to achieve immortality but instead ended up as an undead lich – which is a primary reason why half-elves are generally distrusted and barred from obtaining high-level government offices in the Other World.
+After the king's corruption and subsequent exile inside his ruined capital, the Ancient Kingdom eventually split into the Demon Kingdom and the Grand Duchy of Samanark; the Great Empire came into being after the Demon King's attempt to revive the Demon God, just 70 years before the overall story begins.) named after her great-grandmother.
 She is often sent by her parents to her grandfather's country estate for her health, since she is suffering from a lingering disease known as the "pauper killer disease" (her symptoms imply it to be asthma).
 Her late grandfather took her to the Nekoya during one of her visits as a young child, during which she came to enjoy the Master's chocolate parfait, making her another regular.
 Her feeling of loneliness is also alleviated once she befriends fellow regulars Shareef, Ranner, and Princess Victoria.